 It’s a big red flag if the email came unexpectedly and refers to an activity you don’t recognize.

-In short – never click on links placed in strange looking emails, never open strange looking attachments, always check the domain from which the mail is sent, and pick up nuances in language that tickle your internal BS detector.
+In short – never click on links placed in strange-looking emails, never open suspicious attachments, always check the domain from which the mail is sent, and pick up nuances in language that tickle your internal BS detector.